John Doe, Acme Co.

 Packaging and Shipping of Batteries

 Resonate testing staff love to get involved in helping you with development and prototype testing of your batteries.
-We can provide bespoke performance and durability testing, helping to develop suitable test plans or provide comparisons between battery types.
+Whether they are primary or secondary, cells, modules or batteries, Lithium-Ion or Lithium Metal and whatever their chemistry, we can provide bespoke performance and durability testing, helping to develop suitable test plans or provide comparisons between battery types.
 We can also carry out testing to any of the internationally recognised standards, including

 IEC 62133 - Secondary cells and batteries - Safety requirements for use in portable applications